 Coin is a tiny city located in the state of Iowa.
 With a population of 176 people and just one neighborhood, Coin is the 436th largest community in Iowa.
 Much of the housing stock in Coin was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Coin, you'll notice that it is more blue-collar than most other communities in America.
-44.87% of Coin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Coin is a blue-collar town, with 44.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Coin is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Coin who work in office and administrative support (21.79%), teaching (8.97%), and management occupations (7.69%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coin is worth considering.

-Coin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Coin doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Coin is quite a bit lower than the national average among all cities of 21.84%: just 12.04% of people here over 25 have a bachelor's degree or an advanced degree.